Miniature American Shepherd exercise & Fitness Guide

 How much exercise does a Miniature American Shepherd need?
 Activity recommendations for this medium high-energy herding breed.

-With a typical weight of 20-40 lbs and lifespan of 12-13 yrs, the Miniature American Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 20-40 lbs and lifespan of 12-13 yrs, the Miniature American Shepherd has specific care needs shaped by its genetics and build.
 At 20-40 lbs with a life expectancy of 12-13 yrs, the Miniature American Shepherd represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Best Activities